08/09/2015 (updated xx October 2018)

 An expert team receives the report and assesses whether it is relevant to the ECB or a national banking supervisor.
 If, after the initial assessment, the expert team concludes that the report is relevant, it will forward the report to the responsible area within the ECB or to a national banking supervisor.
 A supervisory action may be triggered – for example, a request for information, an on-site inspection, the use of supervisory measures or a sanction procedure.

 Given the professional secrecy regime in place, the ECB is not allowed to communicate the outcome of a report to the informant.
-However, each year, an aggregate summary of the reported breaches and the follow-up actions taken by the ECB is published in the ECB Annual Report on supervisory activities.
+However, each year, an aggregate and anonymised summary of the reported breaches and the follow-up actions taken by the ECB is published in the ECB Annual Report on supervisory activities.